nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### General Commands
 These commands can be tested on any page.
 Specific pages are given for this section as a starting point.

-1. Displaying the home page while on the Course Page
+1. Displaying the home page while on the Course Page.

     1. Test case: `home`<br>
        Expected: Course Page is displayed.

-1. Displaying the previous page while on the Group Page
+1. Displaying the previous page while on the Group Page.

     1. Test case: `back`<br>
        Expected: Course Page is displayed.

-1. Displaying the previous page while on the Course Page
+1. Displaying the previous page while on the Course Page.

     1. Test case: `back`<br>
        Expected: Error message shows up on the log box as the Course Page is the home page.<br>
        The application begins from the home page.

-1. Undoing a select command from the Course Page, indicating that the current page to run the test case is the Group Page.
+1. Undoing a select command from the Course Page (the current page to run the test case is the Group Page).

     1. Test case: `undo`<br>
        Expected: Course Page is displayed.